passcod/remoded/README.md

 dir name).
 You can load as many files as you want, in the order you specify:

 ```
-# This is actually a CoffeeScript DSL, so do:
 load "lib/jquery.js", "lib/underscore.js"
 load [
   "lib/underscore.string.js"